 2 tsp. oregano, 2 tsp. basil, 1 tsp. parsley, 1 tsp. dill, 1 tsp. onion powder, 1 tsp. garlic powder, ½ tsp. rosemary, ½ tsp. thyme, ½ tsp. cinnamon, 1 tsp. black pepper, 2 tsp. salt

 • This recipe makes ~¼ cup of seasoning mix.
+Use 1-2 tablespoons for every pound of ground meat or vegetables.
 Store seasoning mix in an airtight jar for up to 1 year.

 Tap stars to rate!